The stock rout isn't over: Dow tumbles - KTVZ

 By Anneken Tappe, CNN Business

-Wall Street was in the red again Monday as investors worried about the Federal Reserve’s policy plans, the tensions in Ukraine, earnings season and — of course — inflation.
+Wall Street was deep in the red again Monday as investors feared the Federal Reserve’s plans to hike interest rates will eat into corporate profits.
+The tensions in Ukraine, earnings season and — of course — inflation weren’t helping, either.

-The S&P 500 was trading 2.6% lower in the late morning.
-Last week, the index logged its worst week since March 2020.
-The Dow fell nearly 700 points, or 2%.
+At the low-point of the session, the market was on track for its worst day since October 2020, with the Dow down more than 1,000 points.
+But stocks have recovered a little since.

+With about one hour left until the closing bell, the Dow was down by some 580 points, or 1.7%.

-The Nasdaq Composite, which entered correction territory last week, was the biggest loser of the morning, trading down 3% in the late morning.
+The Nasdaq Composite, which entered correction territory last week, was down 1.6% in the mid-afternoon.

+Each day last week, stocks fared worse in the final hour of trading, which tends to be a bad sign for the next day, said TD Ameritrade chief market strategist JJ Kinahan.
+That negative sentiment continued Monday.

+“After a tough start for stocks in 2022, investors are looking for reasons to expect a rebound,” said Jeff Buchbinder, equity strategist for LPL Financial, in emailed comments.

 Then there’s the Fed meeting, concluding with Wednesday’s policy statement and subsequent press conference.
 As of Monday morning, market expectations for this week are that the central bank will keep interest rates near zero for a little longer, according to the CME FedWatch tool.
 But for the next meeting, which isn’t until March, expectations of a quarter-percentage-point rate hike are above 80%.